 The seasonally adjusted Absa Purchasing Managers’ Index ticked up to 52.1 points in August of 2022 from 47.6 in July, amid an easing in the intensity of load-shedding and as power cuts eased and fuel prices declined.
 “The steep fall in the fuel price at the start of August likely helped with alleviating overall cost pressures, with a further notable decline in the fuel price expected next week.
 While headline producer price inflation for final manufactured goods remains very high, the PMI suggests that cost pressure at the start of the pipeline has moderated”, ” Absa said. source: Bureau for Economic Research (BER)

 Manufacturing PMI in South Africa averaged 50.99 points from 1999 until 2022, reaching an all time high of 60 points in March of 2022 and a record low of 30.67 points in April of 2020.
 This page provides the latest reported value for - South Africa Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Manufacturing PMI in South Africa is expected to be 47.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in South Africa to stand at 52.00 in 12 months time.
-In the long-term, the South Africa Manufacturing PMI is projected to trend around 54.00 in 2020, according to our econometric models.
+Manufacturing PMI in South Africa is expected to be 51.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Manufacturing PMI is projected to trend around 54.00 points in 2023 and 58.00 points in 2024, according to our econometric models.